 "I'm sorry for that," Mitilda said.
 I was surprised, but pleased.
 It felt good to be reconciled.

 When the rain was done, I was finally able to go play zo with Nayomi.
 Nayomi was playing against herself when I came in.
 "Hi Jaydin.
 Here to play at last?"

 "I wanted to come a lot sooner, but stuff kept getting in the way after the food collection.
 Mother kept thinking of errands to send me on."

 "Sorry... that must be frustrating.
 But a game will take your mind off it."

 We determined a random starting position for one of us and mirrored it for the other, as was the custom in competitive games, and gave me a one-zu handicap.
 The game ended in a draw, which was the most satisfying kind of game in just about anyone's opinion.

 "Thanks for playing," I said.
 "I needed it today."

 "You're welcome.
 Say, curfew is soon.
 You should probably be going home."

 "Yeah.
 See you tomorrow."
 I headed home, but I didn't go inside immediately.
 I stayed out to watch the sun set.
 It's golden glow illuminated the flat landscape, casting massive shadows on everything.
-It was one of the most beautiful things in the world, I thought.
+It was one of the most beautiful things in the world.
 This was one of the biggest reasons I wanted to get out of the city and travel to the Edge.
 Presumably the sun could be seen to set right before one's feet, right?
 But the government would never let me get out to go see it.
 It was times like these I could feel Mitilda's hatred for them.
 But I could also imagine Nayomi telling me it was pointless to aspire to the impossible and that it would only add to my pain, that I should just focus on enjoying what I could see from here.
 Nayomi was right.
-I would never have freedom, and it was best to take my mind off it.
+I would never be free, and it was best to take my mind off it.